pngan/winlayout/README.md

 With the laptop running on the docking station, and application windows in their desired locations, download `winLayout.exe` run the command:

-`winlayout save`
+`winlayout save [screen_name (optional)]`

 Then the next time the laptop is plugged into the docking station, the window locations of the running applications can be restored by the command:

-`winlayout restore`
+`winlayout restore [screen_name (optional)]`

-For convenience, make a windows short cut to the file winlayout.exe (with the desired parameter) and pin to the task bar for easy access.
+For convenience, make a windows short cut to the file `winlayout.exe` (with the desired parameter) and pin to the task bar for easy access.
+An optional `screen_name` can be provided to allow saving multiple screen layout configurations.
+This option is available for the command line executable.

-## Building the command line .exe
+## Building the command line .exe and Winforms .exe

-Install `.Net 5 SDK` onto the developer machine.
-In the folder, in a cmd shell, run the commands

-`cd <folder containing winlayout.csproj>`

-`dotnet build`

-`dotnet publish -r win10-x64 -c Release /p:PublishSingleFile=true`

-## Building the Winforms .exe

-Install `.Net 5 SDK` onto the developer machine.
+Install `.Net 7 SDK` onto the developer machine.
-In the folder, in a cmd shell, run the commands
+In the folder, in a cmd shell, run the command:

-`cd <folder containing winlayout-ui.csproj>`

-`dotnet build`

-`dotnet publish -r win10-x64 -c Release /p:PublishSingleFile=true /p:IncludeNativeLibrariesForSelfExtract=true`
+`build.bat`

+When the build has completed the executable files  `winlayout.exe` and `winlayout-ui.exe` will be copied to the top level folder of the repository.

 ## Tips